Stack of books next to blocks that read FAFSA and hand with red reminder ribbon

 Related: 7 Things You Need to Do Before Filing the FAFSA

-While you’re completing the FAFSA, don’t forget about scholarships too!
+While you’re completing the FAFSA, don’t forget about outside scholarships too!
 Find free money using our Scholarship Search tool.

 Like what you’re reading?